Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Background and Related Work

-\citet{power2022grokking} first described grokking on modular arithmetic tasks with Transformers trained by AdamW with large weight decay. \citet{gromov2023grokking} derived analytic solutions for grokked weights on modular arithmetic, providing strong interpretability results.
-Subsequent work established that weight decay is a necessary but not sufficient condition \citep{liu2022omnigrok}, and that the model learns Fourier representations of the modular group during the generalisation phase \citep{nanda2023progress}. \citet{kumar2024grokking} proposed that grokking corresponds to a transition from lazy to rich training dynamics; our entropy-collapse view is complementary, identifying the representation-level signature of this transition. \citet{truong2026grokking} derived tight upper and lower bounds on the grokking delay, showing it scales logarithmically with the norm ratio between memorisation and structured solutions under regularised optimisation; our spectral entropy framework provides a complementary representation-level view of the same transition. \citet{truong2026normhierarchy} generalised the grokking delay to a broader class of shortcut-to-structured transitions via a norm-hierarchy framework, showing that delayed representation learning arises whenever multiple interpolating solutions with different norms coexist under weight decay. \citet{merrill2023tale} showed that norm growth in specific neurons precedes grokking on sparse parity; our norm-control experiment (Section~\ref{sec:causal}) disentangles norm growth from entropy collapse. \citet{chughtai2023toy} showed that grokked networks learn group-theoretic representations; we extend this to S5 and show entropy collapse precedes grokking regardless of group structure. \citet{varma2023explaining} proposed a circuit-efficiency metric; our work differs in proposing a representation-level scalar that admits a causal intervention. \citet{lee2024grokfast} showed that amplifying slow gradient components accelerates grokking; our framework characterises \emph{when} grokking occurs rather than how to speed it up. \citet{barak2022hidden} demonstrated grokking on sparse parity tasks. \citet{davies2023unifying} hypothesised connections between grokking and double descent via hidden progress measures.
+\citet{power2022grokking} first described grokking on modular arithmetic tasks with Transformers trained by AdamW with large weight decay. \citet{gromov2023grokking} derived analytic solutions for grokked weights, providing strong interpretability results for this class of tasks. \citet{nanda2023progress} reverse-engineered the algorithm learnt by a $1$-layer Transformer on modular addition as a discrete Fourier transform followed by a multiplication-by-cosine identity, and decomposed the dynamics into memorisation, circuit formation, and cleanup phases. \citet{chughtai2023toy} showed that grokked networks learn irreducible representations of the underlying group, extending the Fourier observation to general group-theoretic tasks. \citet{merrill2023tale} showed that norm growth in specific neurons precedes grokking on sparse parity; our norm-control experiment (Section~\ref{sec:intervention}) disentangles norm growth from entropy collapse, finding entropy to be the proximate driver of the delay. \citet{varma2023explaining} proposed a circuit-efficiency metric capturing a competing-circuit view (memorisation vs.\ generalisation). \citet{lee2024grokfast} showed that amplifying slow gradient components accelerates grokking. \citet{barak2022hidden} demonstrated grokking on sparse parity tasks, and \citet{davies2023unifying} hypothesised connections between grokking and double descent via hidden progress measures.